abk5074/abk5074.github.io/_pages/research.md

 Kinney, Alexander B., Andrew P. Davis, and Yongjun Zhang.
 2018.
 “Theming for Terror: Organizational Adornment in Terrorist Propaganda.”
 Poetics 69:27–40. doi: 10.1016/j.poetic.2018.05.001.

-### Research on Prison Commodification and Exploitation
+### Research on the Commodification of Prison Experience

 Please [email me](abk017@shsu.edu) for my working papers in this area.